nicolasgoutaland/GONMarkupParser/README.md

 Easily build NSAttributedString from XML/HTML like strings.

 ##Description
-Creating rich text under iOS can be cumbersome, needing a lot of code.
+Creating rich text under iOS can be cumbersome, needing a lot of code.<br/>
-The main goal of GONMarkupParser is to provide an easy to use syntax, near XML/HTML, but more flexible.
+The main goal of GONMarkupParser is to provide an easy to use syntax, near XML/HTML, but more flexible.<br/>
 Some others projects exists, allowing you to build NSAttributedString from HTML, but my main goal here was to focus on text semantic.
-In fact, the parser will detect registered markup and apply style on text.
+In fact, the parser will detect registered markup and apply style on text.<br/>
-The purpose of this was to be able to generate different output from the same input string, without editing its content, but editing the markups style.
+The purpose of this was to be able to generate different output from the same input string, without editing its content, but editing the markups style.<br/>

 ##Demo
 ![ScreenShot](https://raw.github.com/nicolasgoutaland/GONMarkupParser/master/Assets/sample.gif)